 Introducing the Sax and the City Wedding Band Brass section

 Ronan is a professional trumpet player from Castlebar Co.
 Mayo.
-He joined the Defence Forces School of Music when he was 19 and is currently principal trumpet player with Band 2 Bde. based in Athlone.
+He joined the Defence Forces School of Music when he was 19.
 During his career he’s played at historically prominent events at home and internationally, he’s performed in the Royal Albert Hall, National Concert Hall and many others.
 As well being a very experienced brass player with the ability to perform in multiple styles, he’s also a professional wedding supplier and thoroughly enjoys performing and entertaining at weddings from Killarney to Dublin.

 With all the options there are to choose a brass section from, which size and combination is the best for your wedding and what do they have to offer??

-What’s the the difference between a solo brass instrument or a 4 piece brass section??
+What’s the the difference between a solo brass instrument or a 4 piece brass section??…keep reading, you’re about to find out!

 1.The Solo Brass instrument